How to Protect Carpet and Floors While Moving

 4. Use Carpet Protection Film

 It can be tricky and time-consuming to clean and remove dirt from the carpet, especially while moving into a new home.
 To save yourself the hassle of stopping and scrubbing, protect carpets when moving by using carpet protection film.
 The film is transparent and self-adhesive, and once it's down, it's down.
-Carpet protection film doesn't budge and is flexible, so it can keep your carpet protected from dirt, dust, foot traffic, spills or any leftover construction debris.
+Carpet protection film doesn't budge and is flexible, so it can protect carpets from dirt, dust, foot traffic, spills or any leftover construction debris.
 Plus, when you're not worried about ruining your carpet, you can move more efficiently during the moving process.

 5. Protect Floors and Carpet With Plywood